• Skip to primary navigation

 To avoid a bitter taste, check the taste of the cold brew every few hours to ensure over-extraction (when too many soluble flavors are removed from the coffee resulting in undesirable tastes) doesn't occur.

-Yes, this recipe is for a concentrate.
-Meaning, the espresso cold brew should be diluted down with ice, water, milk, or cream.
+A cold brew concentrate is simply a stronger brewed cold coffee that should be diluted down with ice, water, milk, or cream.

-cold brew coffee and two glasses of coffee with foam
+coffee in a mason jar next to two glasses of coffee with cold foam.

 cold brew coffee next to two glasses of coffee with foam.